Leica Digilux 3 vs Nikon D7500

 Many modern cameras are not only capable of taking still images, but can also record movies.
 The D7500 indeed provides for movie recording, while the Digilux 3 does not.
 The highest resolution format that the D7500 can use is 4K/30p.

 Feature comparison: Leica Digilux 3 vs Nikon D7500

 Apart from body and sensor, cameras can and do differ across a range of features.
 The Digilux 3 and the D7500 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the D7500 offers a wider field of view (100%) than the one in the Digilux 3 (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the D7500 has a higher magnification (0.61x vs 0.47x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The following table reports on some other key feature differences and similarities of the Leica Digilux 3, the Nikon D7500, and comparable cameras.

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The D7500 has a touchscreen, while the Digilux 3 has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.

 The Nikon D7500 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.